cmk/profunctor-optics/poptic/README.md

 This is especially true if you need a lot of control over the entailment relationships between different classes of optic.
 Such a need arose during the creation of [`pref`](https://github.com/cmk/putil/tree/master/pref), which is what led to this work in the first place.

 Now onto the library.
-If you're new to profunctors, [this post](http://blog.sigfpe.com/2011/07/profunctors-in-haskell.html) is an excellent general introduction.
+If you're new to profunctors, [this post](http://blog.sigfpe.com/2011/07/profunctors-in-haskell.html) and [this talk](https://www.youtube.com/watch?v=OJtGECfksds) are excellent general introductions.
 There's also some more detailed mathematical background on the [nLab](https://ncatlab.org/nlab/show/profunctor) page.

 ## Intro